itujono/actioneer-local/README.md

 ### 1. Sign In & Activate

 Visit [https://actioneer.online/dashboard](https://actioneer.online/dashboard) and sign in with your Google account to see your dashboard.
-To enable automatic email processing, install the Gmail add-on and open it once in any email—this activates the intelligent agent that monitors your incoming emails.
+To enable automatic email processing, connect your Gmail account through the web dashboard—this activates the intelligent agent that monitors your incoming emails.

 ### 2. Agent Takes Over